machal/cssmine-content/content/css3-units.md

 }
 ```

-If we then decide to set the base font size in media query to 25px if the
+If we then decide to set the base font size in Media Queries to 25px, where the
 viewport is 801 pixels or wider,…

 ```css